Metaswitch/Sparkle/README.markdown

-# Sparkle
+# Sparkle for Accession Desktop

+This is a custom version the Sparkle repository for use with Accession Desktop.
+If you would like to make further changes to customise Sparkle for Accession Desktop, please follow the instructions here: https://docs.google.com/a/metaswitch.com/document/d/1Mexfw1RRGlwnwYs_yTYTabBit7OQpvCNvTNaBiHFAIQ

-is an easy-to-use software update framework for Cocoa developers.
+Sparkle is an easy-to-use software update framework for Cocoa developers.

 * True self-updating--no work required from the user.